v4iv/theleakycauldronblog/README.md

     Use the Gatsby CLI to create a new site, specifying the minimal TypeScript starter.

     ```shell
-    # create a new Gatsby site using the minimal TypeScript starter
+    # create a new Gatsby site
-    npm init gatsby -- -ts
+    yarn create gatsby
     ```

 2.  **Start developing.**